RemiLeGuin/trigger-dependency-injection/README.md

 ## Bypass Methods

 With the first package, a "BypassedMethods__c" field has been created on the "User" object.
 A "CallerMockMockingMethod" picklist value already exists, corresponding to a test method covering the "Caller" class from the core package.
-If you want to bypass methods for specific users, set the custom metadata's API names as picklist values.
+If you want to bypass methods for specific users, add the picklist field to a user page layout and set the custom metadata's API names as picklist values.
 For instance, according to the test package:
 - CheckAccountRatingDelete
 - UpdateAccountDescriptionUpdate
 - UpdateAccountRatingInsert